crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that prevented queries on table functions from working if the cluster contains an expired license.

 - Casts to nested arrays are now properly supported.

 - The type of parameter placeholders in sub-queries in the FROM clause of a